fcavani/droute/README.md

 ## Client

-Client is simples, it's like the httprouter.
+Client is simple, it's like the httprouter.
 See the client/client_test.go.

 ## TODO